Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 International money transfers offer a safe, affordable and convenient way to manage international business payments.

-Regardless of what industry you’re in, business in the modern world is conducted in an international scale.
-Whether you’re paying overseas staff, buying product from a foreign supplier or receiving payments from abroad, it’s essential that you find a secure and affordable way to manage your international payments.
+Regardless of what industry you are in, business in the modern world is conducted on an international scale.
+Whether you are paying overseas staff, buying products from a foreign supplier or receiving money from abroad, it is essential you find a secure and affordable way to manage international payments.

-Specialist money transfer companies offer the ideal solution.
+Specialist money transfer companies offer an ideal solution.
 With attractive exchange rates and flexible transfer options, they provide a simple and convenient way for your business to send money overseas.

 What is a business transfer?

 An international business transfer is a payment to someone overseas for business purposes.
-It involves exchanging your New Zealand Dollars for a foreign currency, such as Pounds Sterling if sending money to the UK or US Dollars if sending money to the United States, and then transferring the funds to a recipient overseas.
+It involves exchanging New Zealand dollars for a foreign currency, such as British pounds if sending money to the United Kingdom or US dollars if sending money to the United States, and then transferring the funds to an overseas recipient.

-You can send an international business transfer for a wide range of purposes, including paying staff, paying suppliers and paying your overseas business bills.
-While you can send business transfers via your bank, you will usually be able to find better exchange rates and lower transfer fees if you use a specialist transfer company such as NZForex.
+You can send an international business transfer for a wide range of purposes, including paying suppliers and overseas business bills.
+While you can send business transfers via your bank, you usually find better exchange rates and lower transfer fees if you use a specialist transfer company.

 How does an international business money transfer work?

-The process for sending an international money transfer for your business is quite easy.
-The first step is usually to sign up for an account with a transfer provider – this is often free to do online and you’ll need to supply a range of details about your business, such as your NZBN.
+The process for sending an international money transfer for your business is fairly easy.
+The first step is to sign up for an account with a transfer provider.
+This is often free to complete online.
+You will need to provide a number of details, such as your New Zealand Business Number.

-Next, you need to provide details about where you’re sending the money, the amount you’re sending and the currency you want to transfer.
-You’ll then be able to review the exchange rate and fee the provider is willing to offer, before electronically transferring funds from your bank account to the transfer company.
+Next, they will require the recipient’s details, the amount of money you wish to send and the currency you want your dollars converted into.
+You are then able to review the exchange rate and fee the provider is willing to offer, before electronically transferring funds from your bank account to the transfer company.

-The provider will then convert your New Zealand Dollars into the currency at your destination at their best available exchange rate, and then transfer the funds to the beneficiary.
-Same-day processing is available in some cases, but depending on where you are sending the money the transfer could take up to five business days.
+The next step is for the provider to convert your New Zealand dollars into the foreign currency, at their best available exchange rate, then transfer the funds to the recipient.
+Same-day processing is available for some transactions, but this depends on where you are sending the money.
+Some transfers can take up to five business days.

-Ben runs a small business from his home in Wellington’s north.
-He owes $1,000 to a supplier in the UK and would usually send the money via his bank, but having recently learned that banks offer a raw deal on international transfers he is keen to compare the price his bank offers with what he can get from a specialist transfer company.
+Stephen runs a small business from his home in Wellington and he owes $1,000 to a supplier in the United Kingdom.
+He would usually send the money via his bank, but has recently learned that they don’t offer as competitive a rate in comparison to specialist transfer companies.
+Stephen is keen to compare the price his bank offers with what a specialist company can provide.

-As the table below shows, Ben can send an extra £26.20 by using a money transfer company and also save NZD$25 in fees.
+The table below demonstrates that Stephen can send an extra £26.20 by using a money transfer company and also save NZD$25 in fees.